kennethjang34/inventoryManagementSystem/README.md

 Mon Nov 22 19:26:19 PST 2021
 new category FRUIT is created
 Mon Nov 22 19:26:30 PST 2021
-new item with IDAPPLE and name APPLE is created in category FRUIT Mon Nov 22 19:26:44 PST 2021
+new item with ID: APPLE and name APPLE is created in category FRUIT Mon Nov 22 19:26:44 PST 2021
 100 new products belonging to ID: APP added at F123 Mon Nov 22 19:26:52 PST 2021
 new category MEAT is created
 Mon Nov 22 19:27:03 PST 2021
-new item with IDPORK and name PORK is created in category MEAT Mon Nov 22 19:27:32 PST 2021
+new item with ID: PORK and name PORK is created in category MEAT Mon Nov 22 19:27:32 PST 2021
 100 new products belonging to ID: PRK added at NOT SPECIFIED Mon Nov 22 19:27:38 PST 2021